-At Memorial Heartburn Center we consider each patient individually for specific symptoms.
-We test for those symptoms to develop a wellness plan or surgical procedure specific to your needs, we offer the latest in medical testing pH, BRAVO, Manometry, Upper GI and EGD.
+At Memorial Heartburn Center, we consider each patient individually for specific symptoms.
+We test for those symptoms to develop a wellness plan or surgical procedure specific to your needs, and we offer the latest in medical testing pH, BRAVO, Manometry, Upper GI and EGD.

 Your physician may suspect GERD based on your symptoms and medical history.
 To more accurately diagnose your condition, we offer the following tests.

 This test is the best way to confirm reflux.
 A 24-hour pH monitoring system uses a small tube passed through the nose or mouth, down the esophagus and into the stomach.
 The tube remains in place for 24 hours and monitors the amount and frequency of stomach acid that backs up into the esophagus.

 Placement of the catheter takes about 30 minutes, and a nurse will review the monitoring instructions with you.
 You can then leave and return the next day to have the tube removed.
 During the 24-hour test, you can swallow, talk and breathe freely.

 This exam involves a series of X-rays of the esophagus, stomach and the first part of the small intestine, called the duodenum.
 The X-rays are taken before and after drinking a contrast material called barium, a thick, white, chalky, milkshake-like liquid.
 The barium coats the inside lining of your digestive tract, making it more visible on the X-ray.